SeanJayManuel/Employee-Turnover-Analysis/README.md

 We can see an acceptional spike around the 150 hour mark per month.
 This gives us a better insight into the typical employee workload that our dataset would experience.

+Finally, we are begining to understand that there seems to be patterns

 ## Random Forest Algorithm
 ### Prepping Our Random Forest Algorithm